 With SimpleTexting, adding a GIF to your text message is easy.
 It only takes four steps!

-Your recipient will receive the full-size GIF in the body of their text message, just like it appears on the preview (but bigger)!
+Your recipient will receive the full-size GIF in the body of their text message, just like it appears below!